 3) There is a tool available from Microsoft which will work on both Intel and AMD processor Windows OS computers.

-This tool doesn’t work on Windows 8, obviously, if you are using Windows 8, then vt-x/amd-v is already enabled on the same PC,that’s why you could install Windows 8 on it.
+This tool doesn’t work on Windows 8, obviously, if you are using Windows 8, then vt-x/amd-v is already enabled on the same PC,that’s why you were able to install Windows 8 or Windows 10 on it.

 Installation is not required here, execute the EXE file and following result will appear.